 Wadden Sea Fish Targets

-Fish experts conduct a regular assessment of the trilateral targets in the Wadden Sea Quality Status Report (QSR).
-An overarching target for fish conservation in the Wadden Sea was described by authors of the 2017 QSR thematic report on fish:
+The QSR provides regular assessments of progress towards these targets.
+An overarching ambition for fish conservation in the Wadden Sea, defined by authors of the 2017 QSR thematic report on fish, states that:

 There should be no human-induced bottlenecks in the Wadden Sea for fish populations or their ecosystem functions (Tulp et al, 2017)